MartinBINARD/MartinBINARD/README.md

 I am Martin from France. 🇫🇷 I developed my Frond-end skills in NextJs, React and React Native with TypeScript and i already have experience in VueJS / Quasar and also in NodeJS & Sequelize.
 I am interested in Javascript frameworks, clean code and i want to know more about clean architecture.

-- 🔭 I’m currently working on projects for clients as a freelancer
+- 🔭 I’m currently working on multiple projects
 - 🌱 I’m currently learning TDD on a react native project and i have already implemented a clean architecture and integration tests in my frontend app : [GeoCacheTrek](https://geocachetrek.online).
 - 👯 I’m looking to collaborate on a project.
 - ⚡ Fun fact: By the way, i am working on Linux environment :penguin:.